josekron/socialgraph-api/README.md

 - GraphQL
 - PostgreSQL + ORM Sequelize
 - Fetch an external API with fetch
-- Vitest + Supertest for tests
+- Vitest + Supertest for the tests
 - Docker-compose to run the app and database

 ## How to run it